Secure Communications with OpenVPN on CentOS 6

-Before installing OpenVPN, we assume that you have followed our getting started guide.
+Before installing OpenVPN, we assume that you have followed our Setting Up and Securing a Compute Instance.
 If you’re new to Linux server administration you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.
 If you’re concerned about securing and “hardening” the system on your Linode, you might be interested in our security basics article as well.

 rpm -Uvh http://download.fedoraproject.org/pub/epel/6/i386/epel-release-6-8.noarch.rpm

 Make sure your package repositories and installed programs are up to date by issuing the following command:

 Now we can begin installing the OpenVPN software with the following command: